Sarmite Sild

 Sarmite Sild (until 1987 Gabrane; born 11 January 1962) is a Latvian-Estonian orienteer.

 She was born in Kubuļi, Latvia.

-She started her orienteering exercising in under the guidance of Arvids Šnepers.
+She started her orienteering exercising under the guidance of Arvids Šnepers.
 1981-1983 she won two gold and one silver medal at Soviet Union Championships.
 She is 6-times Latvian champion and 2-times Estonian champion.

 Personal life

 Her husband is orienteer Sixten Sild.
 She is a mother of orienteers Timo and Lauri Sild.